SymmetricDevs/Supersymmetry-Ideas/README.md

 The supersymmetry github project: https://github.com/users/Zalgo239/projects/1

-# Overall game design (also read this)
+# Important information

-This may be subject to change.
-I will change it accordingly if Zalgo wants to add some more details (I don't know how github permissions work)
+# Overall game design

 This is just for keeping track of the overall game design of supersymmetry according to Zalgo.
 Base your ideas around this.